This blog was created before the release of WCAG 2.2. For information on the most up-to-date WCAG standards, visit our WCAG Compliance page.

 Also, don’t forget that Section 508 compliance of the Rehabilitation Act requires Federal agencies to follow these WCAG guidelines to maintain web and accessibility compliance – which means that for as important as WCAG 2.1 already is, it’s only going to become more so as time goes on.

 This isn’t the first time that WCAG has been amended and updated.
 With the advent of virtual reality, augmented reality and similar technologies that are now ready for “prime time,” it definitely won’t be the last, either.

 Putting WCAG 2.1 to Work For You

-At eSSENTIAL Accessibility, we’ve always made it a point of pride to be more than just another B2B solutions provider.
+At Level Access, we’ve always made it a point of pride to be more than just another B2B solutions provider.
 We’re a true partner in your own success in every sense of the word.
 We want to make sure that ALL of your digital platforms are totally accessible, which is why we think topics like WCAG 2.1 are so critical in importance.

 Your website, your mobile apps, your digital products and more – these each represent unique opportunities for your brand to make contact and establish a relationship with the people you’ve dedicated yourself to serving.
 You can only make one first impression, so you’d better make it the best one possible – which is ultimately what ADA compliance and concepts like WCAG 2.1 are all about.

 If you’d like to find out more information about what you need to do to make sure that your digital channels are following all the latest guidelines and best practices, be sure to download our WCAG 2.1 Whitepaper here.